minagawah/cra-ts-emotion-tailwind-solution/README.md

 When using `tw` which is a macro syntax for writing tailwind styles via emotion,
 ESLint has no idea what it means.
-To show you the workaround for this,
+**I am installing ESLint related packages just to show you the workaround for this.**
-I am installing ESLint related packages:
-(*ESLint* because *TSLint* will be soon deprecated)
+(ESLint because TSLint will be soon deprecated)

 - @typescript-eslint/eslint-plugin
 - @typescript-eslint/parser